What’s Really Behind the Vatican Newspaper Controversy?

 Some writers who she had contribute to the magazine had little sympathy for orthodox Church’s teaching.

-In a 2017 interview in L’Osservatore Romano, Italian author Barbara Alberti, who wrote an article for that month’s edition of Women Church World, praised the Italian communist Antonio Gramsci said wrote that, besides the Italian communist newspaper Il Manifesto, L’Osservatore Romano was “the only newspaper on the left.”
+In a 2017 interview in L’Osservatore Romano, Italian author and friend of Scaraffia, Barbara Alberti, praised the Italian communist Antonio Gramsci and wrote that, besides the Italian communist newspaper Il Manifesto, L’Osservatore Romano was “the only newspaper on the left.”

+Alberti wrote an article for that month’s edition of Women Church World.

 Asked in the Corriere interview who monitors the magazine for orthodoxy, Scaraffia reportedly sighed before saying “everybody and nobody,” adding that some in the Vatican “pretend not to read it.”